Hamilton: Is the Disney Movie Based on Alexander Hamilton?

 “Hamilton’s crowded years as treasury secretary scarcely exhaust the epic story of his short life, which was stuffed with high drama.
 From his illegitimate birth on Nevis to his bloody downfall in Weehawken, Hamilton’s life was so tumultuous that only an audacious novelist could have dreamed it up.
 He embodied an enduring archetype: the obscure immigrant who comes to America, re-creates himself, and succeeds despite a lack of proper birth and breeding” (‘Alexander Hamilton’ by Chernow).

 Alexander Hamilton was born in Nevis on January 11, 1755/1757.
-His father, John Hamilton was not married to his mother, Rachel Fawcett Lavine at the time.
+His father, John Hamilton, was not married to his mother, Rachel Fawcett Lavine, at the time.
 John Hamilton abandoned his family in 1765.
 Alexander Hamilton’s mother moved to St. Croix and set up a small shop to support herself and her children.
 Hamilton would go on to become a bookkeeper for one of his mother’s relatives, followed by a manager.
 He would rise quickly to advance to preparatory school in Elizabethtown, NJ (sent by his friends and connections), and finally, King’s College in New York.

 In 1776, Hamilton raised the New York Provincial Company of Artillery and became its captain.
-He led his men to stop the British crossing the Raritan River and attack George Washington’s main army.
+He led his men to stop the British from crossing the Raritan River and attack George Washington’s main army.
 This caused Washington to make Hamilton his aide-de-camp.
 Hamilton seized this opportunity to forge closer ties with Washington.
 He also became a liaison officer between the French and Washington.

 Hamilton would go on to become incredibly influential over the years.
-After the War for Independence getting over, he studied law and became a practicing lawyer.
-He would play an active part in the constitutional convention and American politics in general.
+After the War for Independence was over, he studied law and became a practicing lawyer.
+He would play an active part in the Constitutional Convention and American politics in general.
 “Like Washington, Hamilton had deplored parties, equating them with disorder and instability.
 He had hoped to establish a government of superior persons who would be above party.
 Yet he became the leader of the Federalist Party, a political organization in large part dedicated to the support of his policies…The political organization that challenged the Hamiltonians was the Republican Party (later Democratic-Republican Party) created by James Madison, a member of the House of Representatives, and Secretary of State Thomas Jefferson…This and other parts of Hamilton’s program led to a feud with Jefferson in which the two men attempted to drive each other from the cabinet.” (source).

 Read More: Best Musicals of All Time